Jehangir-Wahid/My-Resume/README.md

 ## Overview

-I am a **Fullstack Engineer**.
+I am a **Lead Software Engineer**.
 An enthusiast of **test first** and **agile** environments.
 Have hefty product development experience and the ability to thrive in a **fast-paced** environment.
 Outstanding project and **program leader**; able to coordinate and **direct all phases** of project-based efforts while managing, motivating, and guiding teams.
 A **team player** with excellent people skills.
 I have worked in **many programming languages** and frameworks based on the needs of the project.
 I always follow below when it comes to programming, databases, architecture and optimization.

 <strong class="bullet">o</strong>Always stick to technology-specific conventions in my code<br />
 <strong class="bullet">o</strong>Focus on **Design Patterns**, **Code Comments**, **Documentation**<br />